Cyclopteridae: Behaviour and reproduction

 Lumpsuckers are a poorly studied group, with little known of their behaviour and biology.
 At least some species are known to travel great distances in order to spawn in shallow, intertidal waters (from December to June in the smooth lumpsucker); this may well be true of all species.
 Males are also known to guard the brood of spherical eggs.

-One of the peculiarities of Lumpsuckers' neural system is that they lack Mauthner cell neurons in their hindbrain, while these cells are present in virtually all other teleost fish.
-Nevertheless, the lumpsuckers do have a C-startle response, which is apparently mediated by other hindbrain cells.
+One of the peculiarities of lumpsuckers' neural systems is that they lack Mauthner cell neurons in their hindbrain, while these cells are present in virtually all other teleost fish.
+Nevertheless, lumpsuckers do have a C-startle response, which is apparently mediated by other hindbrain cells.

 Hatchlings have well-developed pectoral fins and adhesive pelvic discs, which the fish use to cling to rocks in shallow water.
 Young fish remain in shallow, warmer water until fully developed.
 Pacific cod and sablefish are known predators of lumpsuckers.

 Fishers and the lumpsucker industry

 The only species that is targeted commercially is Cyclopterus lumpus, which is targeted primarily for its roe in Canada, Greenland, Iceland, and Norway, and to a lesser extent in Denmark and Sweden.
-Cyclopterus lumpus are also caught from the wild to provide broodstock for the aquaculture industry where the fish is used as a cleaner fish to remove sea lice in salmon aquaculture.
+Cyclopterus lumpus are also caught from the wild to provide broodstock for the aquaculture industry, where the fish is used as a cleaner fish to remove sea lice in salmon aquaculture.